 The video below shows the courtship 'dance'.

 The Common Seadragon is protected in New South Wales and Tasmanian waters.
-It is listed in the 1997 IUCN Red List but only in the DD (Data Deficient) category.
-As of 2002, there was no evidence for any declines in the Common Seadragon (Pogonoski et al., 2002).
-However it has been recognised the species would be most threatened by overcollecting of Common Seadragons for the aquarium fish trade (Pogonoski et al., 2002).
+The weedy Seadragon has most recently been assessed for The IUCN Red List of Threatened Species in 2016.
+Phyllopteryx taeniolatus is listed as Least Concern.
+It has been recognised the species would be most threatened by overcollecting of Common Seadragons for the aquarium fish trade (Pogonoski et al., 2002).

 The aquarium trade is probably not a threat to this species because its temperate water requirement, diet and size make it difficult for the average aquarist to keep.
 Australian seadragons are not currently employed in traditional ethnic medicine, although dried and powdered seadragon can sell for up to A$200 per gram (Smith and Pollard, 1996).
 Fisheries impacts are minimal.
 The rocky coastal habitat of this species is not under threat from trawling and, owing to their feeding mode, this species is not caught by line fishers.